Capital Country | Kate Matthews

 Many of us make books of our photographs.
 They range from very simple homemade books, through print-on-demand photobooks containing heaps of travel shots crammed in, to substantial printed books of quality portfolios in whatever quantities we can afford and think we might be able to market.

 This photo book by Canberra artist Kate Matthews is, in effect, an exhibition in a book rather than in a gallery.
 Matthews graduated Bachelor of Visual Arts, Bachelor of Arts, from the ANU in 2020.
-She was the recipient of a PhotoAccess ANU EASS Residency for her Graduating Exhibition work. an artist and educator, and says her practice frequently involves a collaborative model of engagement with public audiences and spaces.
+She was the recipient of a PhotoAccess ANU EASS Residency for her Graduating Exhibition work.
+She describes herself as an artist and educator, and says her practice frequently involves a collaborative model of engagement with public audiences and spaces.
 Her teaching philosophy is to use her skills to make people’s ideas come to life, where no idea is too big or small to be realised.

 In 2020, Matthews received an ACT Government Creative Endeavour Grant to fund the publication of this book.
 Continuing her observational documentary practice investigating public spaces, Capital Country presents darkroom produced photomontages analysing the successes and failures of our shared spaces in regional and urban townships.
 She has sought to document why some places invite people to pause, stay a while and say hello, while others seem to encourage at least some visitors to hurry elsewhere.
 The question posed is “what dictates where and how public life unfolds in our regional urban spaces?”